• Skip to primary navigation

 • Take the ricotta and measure out approximately a cup and place it in the saucepan.
 Using a fork or a spoon break of the ricotta until it is smooth and no longer in clumps.
 (You can also put the ricotta into a bowl and break it up with a fork before you add it into the saucepan.)

-• Add in parmesan cheese.
-Stir to mix until well combined.
-Reduce heat and let simmer for about 40 minutes.
+• Stir to mix until well combined.
+Reduce heat and let simmer for about 30 minutes.

 Nutrition